HackyCoder0951/logicSimulation/walkthrough.md

     - **Inputs**: Click unconnected inputs to toggle.
 Click connected inputs to move wires.
     - **Examples**: Load the "Full Adder (Basic Gates)" example and verify it works.
     - **Save/Load**: Save a circuit, clear, and load it back.
+    - **Analyze**: Build a simple circuit (e.g., AND gate with 2 switches and 1 bulb) and click "Analyze".
+Verify the generated truth table matches expected logic.